Stability of discrete empirical interpolation and gappy proper orthogonal decomposition with randomized and deterministic sampling points: The deterministic sampling strategy

-The criterion \eqref{eq:ODEIM:InnerProduct} is a special case of the criteria developed in \cite{ZimW16}.
-While we build on the perturbation bounds introduced in \cite{IpsenBound}, the authors of \cite{ZimW16} directly prove that selecting the point corresponding to the largest absolute inner product with the eigenvector $\bfz_{\nd}$ is a good choice for a sampling point, see \cite[page~A2834]{ZimW16} and \cite[Remark~2, item~3]{ZimW16}.
+The criterion \cref{eq:ODEIM:OurCriterion} is related to the criteria developed in \cite{ZimW16}.
+While we build on the perturbation bounds introduced in \cite{IpsenBound}, the authors of \cite{ZimW16} directly derive criteria that take the eigenvector $\bfz_{\nd}$ corresponding to the smallest eigenvalue into account, see \cite[page~A2834]{ZimW16} and \cite[Remark~2, item~3]{ZimW16}.
 In fact, the work \cite{ZimW16} goes a step further and also takes into account inner products with eigenvectors corresponding to larger eigenvalues.
 We do not consider these additional steps discussed in \cite{ZimW16} in the following.